jstsumguy/cppy/README.md

 Copy Parse
 ==============
-- Formats phone numbers and emails in a pretty table format
+- Formats phone numbers and emails in a pretty table format from copied text

 Usage
 --------------